sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/01-concepts/03-server-and-client/README.md

 'Client' refers to the JavaScript that loads in the browser.

 SvelteKit makes the two communicate with each other seamlessly.
-It takes care of all the annoying stuff so you don't have to.

-On first page hit, SvelteKit will render the HTML on the server and send it to the browser.
-This means content is visible as fast as possible to the user.
-SvelteKit will then take over that HTML in a process called hydration, so that subsequent navigations will happen in the browser, allowing for a better user experience.
+On the initial page load, the server renders the HTML, meaning content is visible as quickly as possible.
+The client then takes over in a process called 'hydration', so that subsequent navigations happen without full page reloads.
+It will request additional code and data from the server as needed.

 > You can adjust this behavior to your liking if you want - SvelteKit is very versatile!